How to Easily Reuse and Restyle Fall Decorations

-Then a couple of years ago, we decided to try it in front of one of the breakfast room windows.
-It still is used for seasonal displays, including my Dicken’s Village at Christmas.
-It’s slightly too long for the window, but I just live with it.
+Then a couple of years later, we decided to try it in front of one of the breakfast room windows.
+It was used for seasonal displays, including my Dicken’s Village at Christmas.
+It’s slightly too long for the window, but I just lived with it.

 As you can see, the window is very large and quite tall.
 Although there is quite a bit of greenery, there is still our fence in view.
 One day, I would love to have an ornamental tree in front of the window.

 This isn’t nearly all our fall decorations, but enough for me to get started.

 I pulled out most of the decorations from the boxes and placed them on the breakfast room table so I could see what I had and let the creative juices start to work.

-Restyling the Breakfast Room Console Table
+Restyling the Console/Sofa Table for Fall

 My goal for the breakfast room console table was to reuse and restyle it completely with items on hand.
-I knew that there some elements that I definitely wanted to use on the table:
+I knew that there were some elements that I definitely wanted to use on the table: